 This is an interim policy.
 A formal charter and committee are being formed to create a permanent policy.

 Faculty, staff, and students can request an exemption from this vaccine requirement.
 Exemption requests will be reviewed on a case-by-case basis by the Office for Equity, Diversity, and Inclusion (OEDI) and can only be requested for medical reasons, or reasons based on sincerely held religious belief or because of a strong moral or ethical conviction.
-Faculty, staff, and students who are granted an exemption will be subject to additional mitigation measures, such as routine COVID-19 testing.
+Faculty, staff, and students who are granted an exemption may be subject to additional mitigation measures.

 Medical exemptions require a doctor’s signature.
 Religious and moral exemptions require a notarized attestation.
 Download and print one of the following forms:

 A photo or scan of the signed or notarized form must be uploaded to request an exemption.

 Before requesting an exemption, please review the following recommended eLearning resources:

 "Know Your Risk of Getting COVID-19" CDC Video

 If you need assistance with understanding the exemption process, completing forms, uploading documents or have other questions, you may email firstname.lastname@example.org.